HOME TOUR

 None of these pictures are mine and I am making no claims to them whatsoever by featuring them on this blog post.
 I was purposeful to give credit to the rightful owner and provide the proper links.
 If I have credited incorrectly please let me know and I will gladly fix my error–likely do to mom brain / toddlers handing on my legs.
 Happy designing!

-One response to “Kitchen Island Design”
+3 responses to “Kitchen Island Design”

 1. […] its square shape.
 Another idea is to use them like table legs under an extended work surface.
 Here are several examples.
 If you don’t want corner posts, using flat strips to make a corner is also […]